Eva Bosáková: Career

-On balance beam, where she is credited for being the first woman gymnast to compete a cartwheel (at the 1956 Olympics), she was World (1962) and Olympic (1960) champion, and she was good enough on all four events combined to become All-Around silver medalist at two consecutive World Championships (1958, 1962).
+On the balance beam, Bosáková became the first woman to perform a cartwheel in Olympic competition at the 1956 Olympics.
+According to the cited source, she won the balance beam title at the 1962 World Championships and the 1960 Olympics.
+She also earned all-around silver medals at the 1958 and 1962 World Championships.

 After her competitive career was over, Bosáková became a member of the Czechoslovak Song and Dance Ensemble and later became a coach in her home country.
 She starred in the 1963 film Something Different, directed by Věra Chytilová, inspired in part by Bosáková's own gymnastic career.